DanFraserUK/iRacing-On-Linux/iracing-setup-check/README.md

 Only supports Arch based distros for the time being.
 Support for Debian/Fedora types soon.

+Added a simple version (recommended) that assumes a user has installed Linux and has not changed or configured anything.
+Edge cases and testing has bloated the original script a lot.

-## Usage
+## Simple Script Usage

-To use this, download the <a href="https://raw.githubusercontent.com/DanFraserUK/iRacing-On-Linux/main/iracing-setup-check/iracing_setup_check.tar.xz" download>iracing_setup_check.tar.xz</a> and extract it.
+To use this, download the `iracing_setup_check.sh file`.
 It can be run from anywhere.

 Open a terminal at its location and run: